BIBLIOGRAPHY

 Psychotherapy Networker, 37 (4), pp. 18-25, 46-47 (July 2013).

 An introduction to memory reconsolidation and how its use in therapy puts therapists in control of more consistently facilitating deep, liberating change.
 Illustrated with case examples of Coherence Therapy.
 Adapted from the book, Unlocking the Emotional Brain, listed above.
-Download reprint»
+Download»

 Nonspecific common factors theory meets memory reconsolidation: A game-changing encounter?